 You studied, tackled thousands of practice questions, and finished an exam prep course.
 Now it’s “game day.”

-Get a good night’s rest, eat a good breakfast, take a deep breath and enter the testing center confident and ready to concentrate.
-Remember there is a best answer to all questions.
+Get a good night’s rest, eat a good breakfast, take a deep breath, and enter the testing center confident and ready to concentrate.
+Remember, there is a best answer to all questions.
 Skip any questions you can’t answer in less than 35 seconds.
 Go through the exam twice and come back to those questions you skipped.
-You will be surprised what comes back to you as you go through the exam.
+You will be surprised by what comes back to you as you go through the exam.